SV-ROS/intro_to_ros/README.md

 As of January, 2018, many updates have occurred, so we will be updating the documentation.

-The series involes a set of talks presenting a general introduction to ROS and building ROS Robots.
+The series involves a set of talks presenting a general introduction to ROS and building ROS Robots.

 Reference Robot designs are provided as a guide to getting started.